-Smarts: This is the first time we've tried brining in a meal plan, but it can be a great tool.
-An hour of brining should be about right for most pork chops, but feel free to adjust the time if using very thin or thick chops.
+Smarts: An hour of brining should be about right for most pork chops, but feel free to adjust the time if using very thin or thick chops.
 It's important to rinse the pork chops well after brining to remove any excess salt before cooking, so don't skip that step.
 If you're short on time, just skip the brine and season the pork with some salt and pepper.

 - Maple syrup - 2 Tbsp + 2 tsp

 - Pork chops, boneless or bone-in - 4

 - Stock, any type - 1 cup

 - Red pepper flakes (opt) - 1/4 tsp

 - Oil, cooking - 1 Tbsp